jruels/openshift-admin/labs/openshift-deploy/index.md

 ## Installing the OCP client and getting the installation program

+**NOTE: The client and installer have been downloaded for you in this lab environment. **

 We are almost ready to go!
 It's time to install the `oc` client and download the installation program to our AWS instance.

 1. Navigate to the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift) and log in using your Red Hat credentials.